-This Pressure Cooker Old Fashioned Chili Dog Sauce will bring back fond memories of an American theme park stand.
-Created to satisfy a long lasting craving, its slow cooked flavor is ready in a matter of minutes.
+Old Fashioned Chili Dog Sauce will bring back fond memories of an American theme park stand.
+Created to satisfy a long lasting craving, its slow cooked flavor is ready in a matter of minutes, thanks to this easy Instant Pot old fashioned chili dog sauce recipe.
 Using an electric pressure cooker rather than conventional methods makes this recipe simple and delicious.
 It’ll be an all time favorite for you and your crew.

 Hello everyone!
 I’m Connie Murray, the Happy Belly Foodie from Kentucky.
 Creating scrumptious dishes from scratch is my passion and using my electric pressure cooker is one of the best ways to do just that.

 I’m so grateful to be a new contributor here at Pressure Cooking Today.
 Thanks Barbara!
 I’m glad you stopped by and I’m SO thrilled to share my latest creation with you.
 Have a look at how I brought back an old blast from the past.

 Making Old Fashioned Chili Dog Sauce in an Instant Pot

 An Instant Pot is one of the most popular brands of electric pressure cookers.
 They are easy to use and your Instant Pot can help you create this delicious Old Fashioned Chili Dog Sauce!